Our society relies on science, in particular, the science of mathematics as this is a uniform language.

 Today everything is “data-driven” and every important business decision to be made is questioned with “Where is this based upon?”.
 Then the discussion breaks loose about the origin of the data and its context.
 If the first part of the discussion (the origin) is clarified one tends to jump directly into the rational decision-making model.
 Very few might argue: But what about the context of the data?

-The reason why this question is rare and often avoided is because it changes the uniform language in a language of ambiguity and uncertainty due to the lack of contextual understanding.
+The reason why this question is rare and often avoided is that it changes the uniform language in a language of ambiguity and uncertainty due to the lack of contextual understanding.

 In the last decades, the primary focus of many enterprises has been on leveraging competitive advantages by gaining business insights out of numerical-data in terms of reports up to predictive analytics.